karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live UI alignment finalized; key-cancel parity; typecheck/docs/build fixed (restoreTty guard) without disabling type checking in tests; TTY restore pauses stdin to avoid EBUSY; BORING summary shows mm:ss without brackets.
+When updated: 2025-09-23 (UTC) — Typecheck/build errors resolved; lint ignores added for transient Rollup configs.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
 - Init snapshot prompt behavior- On "stan init": - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots. - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot. - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
   - CLI copy example: Keep existing snapshot?
 (Y/n)